Last Updated on

 Mobile consumption of websites and digital media is clearly winning the traffic race.
 Increasingly, your customers are turning to their smartphones to find you, learn more about you, purchase from you, which means that optimizing your website to be mobile friendly is a no-brainer.
 Actually doing it though?
 Well that takes a bit more brain power.

-Luckily, we’re here to give you the definitive guide on building a mobile friendly website, mobile SEO best practices, mobile SEO benefits and more.
+Luckily, we’re here to give you the definitive guide on building a mobile friendly website with a mobile SEO strategy that follows best practices.
 Basically, barring building the actual mobile phone yourself, we’ll give you everything you need to know about mobile as it relates to your website.

 What is a Mobile Friendly Website?